chrisjwaddell/console-log-plus/README.md

 console.log('%c' + ' -  message', log.logType('info'))
 ``

-It's a good idea to use Visual Studio code snippets to make this easier (see below).
+It's a good idea to use Visual Studio code snippets to type this out easily with 3 letters (see below).

 Console Log Plus works on the fact that you can run simple, well tested functions from within a console.log statement.